7sferry/FerResume/README.md

 # Ferresume
 Web Responsive which contains my professional information

-This is made with Jekyll, Ruby, JavaScript, Jquery, Sass, HTML5, aos, pace, swiper, sweetalert, and photoshop.
+This is made with Jekyll, Ruby, JavaScript,<del> Jquery,</del> Sass, HTML5, aos, pace, swiper, sweetalert, and photoshop.

 Thanks to: